cast-org/figuration/docs/get-started/browsers-devices.md

 Page zooming inevitably presents rendering artifacts in some components, both in Figuration and the rest of the web.
 Depending on the issue, we may be able to fix it (search first and then open an issue if need be).
 However, we tend to ignore these as they often have no direct solution other than hacky workarounds.

-## Sticky `:hover`/`:focus` on Mobile
+## Sticky `:hover`/`:focus` on iOS
-Even though real hovering isn't possible on most touchscreens, most mobile browsers emulate hovering support and make `:hover` "sticky".
-In other words, `:hover` styles start applying after tapping an element and only stop applying after the user taps some other element.
-On mobile-first sites, this behavior is normally undesirable.

-Bootstrap has a workaround for this.
-Use their [mq4-hover-shim](https://github.com/twbs/mq4-hover-shim) to disable `:hover` styles in browsers that emulate hovering, thus preventing sticky `:hover` styles.
-There are some caveats to this workaround; see the shim's documentation for details.
+While `:hover` isn't possible on most touch devices, iOS emulates this behavior, resulting in "sticky" hover styles that persist after tapping one element.
+These hover styles are only removed when users tap another element.
+This behavior is considered largely undesirable and appears to not be an issue on Android or Windows devices.

 ## Printing